codio/site/source/docs/content/authoring/assessments/assessments-code-tests.html.md

 <img alt="authtoken" src="/img/docs/guides/assessment_codetest.png" class="simple"/>

 ## Test code location
-You can place your test code anywhere you like.
-One suitable location is to create a `.guides/tests` folder.
+You can place your test code anywhere you like but if you store the assessment scripts in the `.guides/secure` folder, they will run securely such that the student has no way of either viewing the script or viewing other files in that folder that might contain secure data.
+Another suitable location could be to to create a `.guides/tests` folder.

 When specifying a command to run, you could specify it in either of these ways (the ~/workspace folder is assumed if you do not specify a full path).